jcusnxj/11ty/src/en/note/apollo/images/a11-photos.md

     data-pswp-height="1960"
     target="_blank">
     <img src="/assets/img/apollo/apollo-11/thumbnails/AS11-40-5905.jpg" alt="" />
-    <span class="pswp-caption-content">Photograph of Buzz Aldrin.
+    <span class="pswp-caption-content">Photograph of the United States flag.
 On the surface under the flag, the television camera cable is visible.
 Mission time 110:43:33.
 Image number AS11-40-5905.</span>
   </a>

   <a href="/assets/img/apollo/apollo-11/AS11-40-5927.jpg"